 Let your palette indulge in the savory Quebec cuisine and never untaste the goodness.

-It is always good to move forward, but sometimes, the only way forward is learning about the past.
+It is always good to move forward, but sometimes, the only way forward is to learn about the past.

 For larger fishes, also known as whales, Tadoussac is the place to be.
-Tadoussac is a village in Quebec where around 12 species of whales can be spotted on a lucky day.
+Tadoussac is a village in Quebec where around 12 whales can be spotted on a lucky day.

 If you want to see Nemo, flounder, and their friends of varying sizes and colors, Canada will make your marine-rich dreams come true.